OHI-Science/bhi-1.0-archive/baltic2015/reports/issues_and_concerns.md

 1. Goals without status layers

 -   CS
+    -   TB: TB will try to fix this with sediment data

+    -   Julie's TODO: look through what Global has done

 1. Goals/subgoals without trend layers – decide if keep NA or need to have proxy